folio-org/docs/content/en/docs/Access/Requests/requests.md

 1. [Find the request you want to cancel.](#searching-for-requests)
 2. In the **Request Detail** pane, select **Actions > Cancel request**.
 3. In the **Confirm request cancellation** dialog, select the **Reason for cancellation**.
 4. Optional: Enter any additional notes on the cancellation in the **Additional information for patron** box.
-If you selected **Other**, then you must supply additional information.
+If you select **Other**, then you must supply additional information.
 5. Click **Confirm**.
 The dialog closes and the request is cancelled.
 The Request status is updated to Closed - Cancelled and the patron receives a cancellation notification email, [if you have this notification configured.]({{< ref "settings_circulation.md#patron-notice-policies" >}})

 ## Title level requesting